The groundwork is set for Apple 'Pro' ARM Mac chips

 ARM chips power most of the world's smartphones and tablets, but there are high-performing ARM chips in data centers now.
 Apple may not need to wait long — if at all — for speed in a high-end ARM Mac.

 For most desktop, laptop or datacenter applications, Intel's x86 chips have long been the industry standard.
-But amid rumors of Apple's switch to first-party ARM silicon for its Macs, there are a handful of manufacturers pushing high-performance ARM chips to the market.
+But amid rumors of Apple's switch to first-party silicon for an ARM Mac, there are a handful of manufacturers pushing high-performance ARM chips to the market.

 Here's why that's significant, and how Apple's abandonment of Intel could kickstart a broader switch.

 ARM chips are much more power-efficient than Intel x86 chips, and generally offer better performance-per-watt.
 That's due to a variety of reasons, including a simpler instruction set, the use of fewer transistors and overall slower clock speeds.

 The power efficiency of ARM, along with other factors like a low cost of production and development, has largely led ARM chips to become the industry standard for most mobile devices like smartphones, tablets, and lightweight PCs like select Google Chromebooks.

 But when it comes actual high-performance chipsets, particularly for use in desktops computers or laptops, the assumption has long been that Intel's x86 is the natural choice.
 That's been the case for a long time, and Intel's steadily increasing dominance could be even be seen in Apple's switch from PowerPC to x86 in 2005.

 The same is true for data centers and servers.
 While minor exceptions do exist, the vast majority of the web's architecture is still based on Intel's chip design instructions.
 Intel is still the leader in terms of market share (nearly to a monopolistic degree), with AMD x86-based chips making up the lion's share of the scraps.